PS Interview Coach Logo

 Does a Merit Pool expire?

 Yes.
-Under current APSC directions, a merit pool is generally valid for 18 months from the date the vacancy was notified in the Public Service Gazette.
-After this date, you cannot be hired from that specific pool.
+Under current Australian Public Service Commission (APSC) directions, an APS merit pool is generally valid for 18 months from the date the vacancy was originally notified in the Public Service Gazette.
+After this date, it expires and cannot be used for recruitment.
+State government pools (like NSW) also typically expire after 18 months.

 Can another agency hire me from a Merit Pool?

 Yes.
 This is called "sharing the merit pool."
-If Agency B has a vacancy for a similar role at the same classification, they can request access to Agency A's merit pool to fill their role.
+If Agency B has a vacancy for a similar role at the identical classification level, they can request formal access to Agency A's merit pool to fill their role, saving them the time and cost of running a new recruitment round.

 Ready to Secure Your Public Service Career?